FAQs

 What if I don’t have passport?

-You need to have one before mid February to have your application considered.
-If you’re reading this now, apply immediately and pay the fee to expedite deliver.
+You need to have one in hand at the time you submit your application to have it considered.
+If you’re reading this NOW, apply immediately and pay the fee to expedite deliver.
 You can schedule an appointment as a first time applicant at your local post office.

 How many students are you accepting?

-For Summer 2025, the trip may run with as few as 12 student, but is capped at 16.
-If the program is successful, we’ll consider raising the cap in future years.
-If more that 16 students apply, we will select students based on how likely they are to make the most of the academic experience and how much this experience may benefit their degree and career goals.
+For Summer 2026, the trip may run with as few as 12 students, or as many as 16.
+If more qualified students apply than we can accommodate, we will select students based on how likely they are to make the most of the academic experience and how much this experience may benefit their degree and career goals.
+A strong application is critical!

 What if I’m not a CUNY student?